 When you suffer bodily injury, you are entitled to receive compensation for out-of-pocket expenses, lost wages, lost earning capacity, medical expenses, treatment procedures such as x-rays, therapy costs, and transport to the hospital.
 Although it’s possible to receive compensation for pain and suffering, this is complicated in regards to bodily injury as this is generally reserved for physical injuries.

 In bodily injury cases, one can further claim future expenses and losses.
 These damages arise when a person has severe injuries that are likely to impact their life negatively for a long duration.
-Under these costs, you may receive compensation for future loss of income, disfigurement, future therapy, permanent disability, and impairment.
+Under these costs, you may receive compensation for future lost income, disfigurement, future therapy, permanent disability, and impairment.
+The settlement amount will depend on the severity of your injuries.

 Summing it Up